Epimedium x 'Black Sea'

 E. x warleyense (Cc.
 890007)

 Bright orange flowers make this evergreen sterile hybrid between E. alpinum and E. pinnatum ssp. colchicum unusual.
 From Miss Willmott’s garden, Warley Place, England.
 Sprays of small flowers float above rounded, medium-sized, bright green, rounded leaflets.
 Spreads 5-6" a year with an open growth habit.
-Foliage to 8”, flowers to 12".
-Fall ship only. $15
+Foliage to 8”, flowers to 12". $15